OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - we never explicitly do finalization.
 That's a usually major point of complexity when doing GC, and to be honest one that I'm all too happy to circumvent.
 - arbitrary data on the Rust heap can't reference `Gc<T>` pointers.
 We can store `Gc<T>` types on the Rust heap if we know exactly where to find them (e.g. `Universe.current_frame`), but we never get into any situations where we would want to do any sort of tracing in the Rust heap itself to find our data.
-This isn't enforced: you *could* make and use a `Box<Gc<T>>`, but your computer *would* explode after GC happens.
+  - This isn't enforced: you *could* make and use a `Box<Gc<T>>`, but your computer *would* explode after GC happens.
 As far as I'm aware, it's impossible to enforce without modifying Rust itself.
 - our interpreters are single-threaded.
 Making GC work with multi-threaded interpreters is likely to add more bugs, and more work.

 ## in conclusion
 We saw:
 - a rough overview of garbage collection
 - how you *can* make it work with Rust (and how Rust can sometimes hate it)
-- and how one would implement it using MMTk.
+- and more specifically, how one would implement it using MMTk.

 GC is a complex topic, so that took a while and I still wasn't thorough at all.

 MMTk is a great concept with clearly solid execution, about which you've hopefully now got enough knowledge to get started more more easily.
-It does a good chunk of my job for me, though the complexities of GC are still apparent even when using it, and there's still a myriad of ways to mess up.
+It does a large chunk of my job for me, though the complexities of GC are still apparent when using it, sp there's still a myriad of ways to mess up.
 Which is why you've hopefully learned from some of my own mistakes!

 My own implementation could use a *lot* more work and has some hacky bits, but it sure does make my interpreters run, and it should serve as a nice starting point.
 You can find the latest version of it [here](https://github.com/OctaveLarose/som-rs/tree/master/som-gc).

+This whole thing took a while to write, so I'd like to thank [Stefan Marr](https://stefan-marr.de/) for the feedback, and the MMTk team for both proofreading and the helping hand when implementing their framework.

 Thanks for reading if you did.
 If you didn't, I'm not thanking you, but you still have my respect.